-According to the Seafood Nutrition Partnership, eating fish and other seafood three times per week reduces your risk of death due to certain health-related conditions by up to 17 percent.
+According to Seafood Nutrition, eating fish and other seafood three times per week reduces your risk of death due to certain health-related conditions by up to 17 percent.
 Estimates show that low seafood consumption is linked to up to 55,000 deaths per year.

 Many people are put off eating fish and shellfish because they think it is difficult to work with.
 With know-how and practice, fish and shellfish can be easy to prepare, but if you’re unsure, buy prepared ingredients or get your fishmonger to do the gutting, cleaning, deboning, shelling and filleting.